am-saksham/PhishGuard/README.md

 # 🛡️ PhishGuard

-**AI-powered phishing detection system** built with Flutter, designed to detect and block malicious URLs in real-time.
+**AI-powered phishing detection app** built with Flutter, designed to detect and block malicious URLs in real-time.
 Winner of the **MP Police Cyber Security Hackathon 2025** (1st place among 350+ teams).

 ---